Written by: DreamMeaning Editorial Team

 Is dreaming about a broken road a bad sign?

-Dreaming about a broken road is not inherently negative.
-It often reflects feelings of uncertainty or challenges in your life journey, inviting you to explore these emotions.
+Dreaming of a broken road is not inherently negative.
+It often reflects feelings of uncertainty or the need to explore new directions, offering a chance for growth.

 What does it mean if I dream about a broken road repeatedly?